Salon-style Eyebrows at Home Using Just for Men®

 If you have never had your brows tinted, you may not realize how it can help make struggling eyebrows appear fuller and help frame your eyes and face.
 I love the way freshly tinted brows look and I also love not having to fill in my brows; a win-win.

-Enter the discovery of a men’s grooming product – Just for Men, to tint my brows at home for $7 a box, which is about 5 uses which is less than a dollar per tint!
+Enter the discovery of a men’s grooming product – Just for Men, to tint my brows at home!
+The box costs about $9, but you can get 5 uses out of it, which is less than $2 a tint!
 I have been using the product for years and have converted quite a few friends along the way.
 It helps save a bit of money and also helps save trips to the salon and that has become critical in our COVID-19 world.

 Below you will find all my tried and true tips and steps for getting salon-style brows at home.
 After years of practice and years of testing different tint colors – you can trust that I have become a Just for Men subject matter expert – which is a coveted title I cannot brag about in another context other than here, in our blog.